Jayantth/Grunt-file/README.md

 - Website Optimization

 ## Review
-> Every project is reviewed by udacity professional and if any changes has to made, dplease let me know.Thanks :)
+> Every project is reviewed by udacity professional and if any changes has to made, please let me know.Thanks :)

 ## AUTHOR
 ### JAYANTTH GANESH M S